 Service Information Days

-Our Service Information Days are now fully booked.
+Our Service Information Days are currently on hold.
 If you would like some information about our Service, you can attend one of our one to one, confidential drop-ins which run each weekday in the Chemistry West Block between 9:30am- 4:00pm, no appointment necessary.
-For more information, please contact us on 0113 343 3927 or by emailing email@example.com.
+For more information, please contact us on 0113 343 3927 or by emailing firstname.lastname@example.org.

 Copies of our presentations for our 2019 Service Information Days are available here:

 Disability Services is here to support any student who has disclosed a disability in their academic studies throughout their time at the University of Leeds.
 You are considered to be disabled under the Equality Act 2010 if you have a physical, neurological, developmental or mental impairment that has a substantial and long-term negative effect on your ability to do normal daily activities.
 For a student, 'normal day to day activities' might include taking notes, writing, researching, reading large amounts of text and moving between multiple locations.
 For more information, visit our website to find out more.

 - I am thinking about applying to the University of Leeds.
 What disability support is available?